The Convex Manifesto

 The Convex Coin

-Users must have access to the native currency for the network, usable as a form of money.
+Users have access to Convex Coins as the native currency for the network

 A protocol defined native currency is also important for regulating usage of the network.
-If transactions were free in a public permissionless network, nothing would prevent a malicious actor from unfairly flooding the network with malicious transactions and preventing genuine users from using it.
+If transactions were free in a public permissionless network, nothing would deter a malicious actor from flooding the network with transactions and denying service to genuine users.

 Community Recognition

-Convex Coins will be issued over time to people or organisations that contribute to developing Convex and the broader ecosystem.
+Convex Coins will be issued to people or organisations that contribute to developing Convex and the broader ecosystem

-Contributions may be technology (e.g. writing code, developer advocacy), business (e.g. delivering a commercial use case on Convex) or financial (i.e. being an initial purchaser of coins, where the funds raised will be used for the benefit of the ecosystem).
+Contributions may be technology (e.g. writing code, developer advocacy), business (e.g. delivering a commercial use case on Convex), community (e.g. answering new user questions) or financial (i.e. being an initial purchaser of coins, where the funds raised will be used for the benefit of the ecosystem).
 We endeavour to ensure that grants of coins are fair and proportional to the value of contributions.

 Once Convex Coins are initially issued, they are the property of the holder and secured by the holder's cryptographic keys.
 The holder may then utilise them as they choose, which may include paying for network services or transferring them to others as part of a value exchange.